gjacopo/test-mkdocs/docs/docs/index.md

-Main title
+Running out of ideas for the title
 ---

-A very nice documentation.
+Expect a very nice documentation.